 Best pillows for knee pain

-• These pillows are triangular and can be used to elevate the legs.
+- These pillows are triangular and can be used to elevate the legs.
 Elevating the legs can help reduce swelling and improve circulation, beneficial for hypermobile joints.
-Could be a good option for POTs too.
+It could be a good option for POTs, too.

 In this video, I discuss my favorite pillows.
 What are your favorite pillows?
 Let me know in the comments!